-Another possible mechanism is the Dirac negative energy extraction in a varying electric field which has been shown to be theoretically possible by Solomon (e.g., Solomon, 2006 & 2007).
+Here we suggest possible additional mechanisms besides what our own experiments have shown as discussed in Section 2.
+One such possible additional mechanism is connected to the Dirac negative energy extraction in a varying electric field which has been shown to be theoretically possible by Solomon (e.g., Solomon, 2006 & 2007).

 The vacuum electrons obey the Dirac equation and the energy of these electrons will change in response to an applied electric field (Id.).
 Solomon has examined the vacuum in Dirac's hole theory and he showed that it is possible to find a varying electric field for which the change in the energy of each vacuum electron is negative (Id.).
 Therefore, according to Solomon, the total change in the energy of the vacuum state is negative and this new state will have less energy than the original unperturbed vacuum state (id).

 Solomon's theoretical results provide support to the claims of excess heat being produced through electrophoreses and various plasma discharge schemes (e.g., Graneau & Graneau, 1983; Correa & Correa, 2004).
+The reviewer of this paper has pointed out that the excess heat in plasma discharges can also be explained in terms of vorticity or torsion fields which had escaped our attention but are closely associated with spin.
-We suspect that the Dirac negative energy extraction process shown by Solomon is connected to the dynamics of the Dirac-Hestenes electric dipole in a varying electric field.
-Further, we don't think that a vacuum electron in a varying electric field can fall into the negative energy state occupied by the un-manifested antiparticle.

-Instead, we propose (Proposition IV) that in certain varying external electric field the vacuum electron pumps energy from the vacuum and release the same in our spacetime in order to maintain its minimal energy state in the vacuum.
+We don't think that a vacuum electron in a varying electric field can fall into the negative energy state occupied by the un-manifested side of the composite electron.
+Thus, we propose (Proposition III) that in certain varying external electric field the nuclear and/or electron spins pump (or create) energy from the vacuum and release the same in our spacetime in order to maintain their minimal energy state in the vacuum.
 We will discuss where the vacuum energy comes from in a separate paper.